-Who Manufactures ThunderBolt Backup PeripheralsEmerging brands in 2016 include Akitio, SiliconPower, Monster Digital, and LaCie external portable SSD backup drive offerings shown above.
+Who Manufactures ThunderBolt Backup PeripheralsEmerging brands include Akitio, SiliconPower, Monster Digital, and LaCie external portable SSD backup drive offerings shown above.
 These laptop-size affordable consumer drives have a single Thunderbolt port for use directly connected to your computer - or at the END of the device chain.
 To get dual, pass-through ports, you generally have to move up to the multi-drive RAID array type of TBolt data storage products.

 One of the notably rising entrants into the external SSD drive market is Akitio who was recently acquired by OWC.
 They've long been a maker of USB, eSata, and FireWire drive enclosures for assembling DIY backup drives.
 Introducing a single-port ThunderBolt portable SSD drive like the 120GB Neutrino shown here (currently using an Intel OEM SSD) is the first step in recouping their investment, a 256Gb is available as well (currently using a SanDisk OEM SSD).
 Akitio has delivered a nice range of standalone Thunderbolt and Thunderbolt 2 and 3 drive enclosures for homebuilt storage solutions using the SSD or HDD drives of your choice.

 DIY Thunderbolt SSD StorageAlot of folks want to cobble their own Thunderbolt data backup drive together with the HDD or SSD drive of their choosing.
 Unfortunately, at least for single drives, there aren't many choices of standlalone Thunderbolt drive enclosures available.
 For multi-drive RAID arrays using 2 or more drives, the selection of Thunderbolt enclosures is better, but costlier.

 |G-Technology Thunderbolt Enclosure||Seagate Thunderbolt Drive Sled|